 The demonstration garden was created on the Indiana State Fairgrounds in 2012 by Purdue Extension-Marion County staff and Master Gardener volunteers.
 The demonstration garden features annual flowers and vegetables.

 In 2013 the Purdue Extension-Marion County Demonstration Garden became an official All-America Selections (AAS) Flower and Vegetable Display Garden.
-It is the only AAS Display Garden in Indianapolis and one of only a half-dozen in Indiana.
+It is the only AAS Display Garden in Indianapolis and one of less than a half-dozen in Indiana.
 An AAS Display Garden provides the public an opportunity to view the newest AAS winners in an attractive well-maintained setting.

 The demonstration garden is located 350 feet east of Discovery Hall where the Purdue Extension-Marion County office is located.
 This is in the northwest corner of the Indiana State Fairgrounds, 1202 E. 38th St., Indianapolis, IN 46205.
 There is no charge to view the garden or for parking for garden entrance (except during State Fair).
 For directions or more information on the garden, call 317-275-9290, or e-mail: email@example.com.

 A small amount of the produce is used for testing and demonstration, but most of the fresh vegetables are taken to a local food pantry.

 In 2012, site development began in early June and planting began on June 14, 2012 and was completed before the end of July.